masolele/Global_cocoa_farms/README.md

-# Pantropical landuse Model Documentation
+# Global Cocoa Model Documentation

-This document describes the pantropical land-use model for monitoring land use after deforestation using remote sensing.
+This document describes the Global Cocoa Model for monitoring cocoa farms using remote sensing.

 ## Model Overview

-The model is an Attention U-Net with fusion mechanisms, specifically designed for land-use monitoring using multi-source satellite data (Sentinel-1 and Sentinel-2) and geographic information (latitude, longitude, and elevation).
+The model is a Tri-Attention U-Net with late fusion mechanisms, specifically designed for global cocoa monitoring using multi-source satellite data (Sentinel-1 and Sentinel-2) and geographic information (latitude, longitude, and elevation).

 ### Model Architecture